Core Authentication

 Passwordless Signup

 The same passwordless mechanism works for creating new accounts.
 Send a signup code with sendMemberSignupPasswordlessEmail, then complete signup with signupMemberPasswordless (passing the code as passwordlessToken).
+Just like email/password signup, you can attach customFields and free plans.
+On success the new member is signed in and persisted automatically.

 // 1.
 Send the signup code to the member's email